zevinDev/DriftR/README.md

 ## Feedback

 ```
-If you have any feedback, please reach out to me on discord REALziez#5887
+If you have any feedback, please reach out to me on discord REALziez#5887 or if you have any graphics you would like to include into game contact my partner on discord FunkyMonkey#2248
 ```